VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/examples/clean.md

 # Clean Command Examples

-Practical examples for using `nbutils clean` to prepare notebooks for version control.
+Practical examples for using `nbctl clean` to prepare notebooks for version control.

 ## Basic Usage